Effect of filter kernel on scale-energetics of near-wall turbulent structures: Abstract

 \section{Abstract}

-We investigate the flux of kinetic energy across length scales in a turbulent pipe flow.
-We apply explicit spatial filtering of DNS data and assess the effect of different filter kernels (Fourier, Gauss, box) on the local structure of the inter-scale energy flux ($\Pi$) and its statistics.
-Qualitatively, the mean energy flux at each wall-normal distance is robust with respect to the filter kernel, whereas there are significant differences in the estimated intensity and distribution of localised $\Pi$ events.
-We find conflicting correlations between typical flow structures in the buffer layer (streaks, vortices and different $Q$ events) and regions of forward/backward transfer in the instantaneous $\Pi$ field.
-In particular, cross-correlations are highly upstream-downstream symmetric for the Fourier kernel, but asymmetric for the Gauss and box kernel.
-We show that for the Gauss and box kernel, $\Pi$ events preferably sit on the inclined meander at the borders of streaks where strong shear layers occur, whereas they appear centred on top of the streaks for the Fourier kernel.
-Moreover, using the Fourier kernel we reveal a direct coincidence of backward scatter and fluid transport away from the wall ($Q_{1}$), which is absent for the Gauss and the box kernel.
-However, all kernels equally predict backward scatter directly downstream of $Q_{1}$ events.
-Our findings expand the common understanding of the wall cycle and might impact modelling and control strategies.
-Altogether, our results suggest that interpretations of the inter-scale energy flux relying on Fourier filters should be taken with caution, because Fourier filters act globally in physical space, whereas $\Pi$ events are strongly spatially localised.
-Our \python post-processing tool \eflux for scale separation and flux computations in pipe flows is freely available and can be easily adapted to other flow geometries.
+Inter-scale energy fluxes, $\Pi^\lambda$, are widely used as a diagnostic tool to analyse energy transfer across length scales, $\lambda$, in turbulence data.
+Here, we investigate how the choice of filter kernel (sharp spectral, Gaussian, box) affects the computed energy fluxes at constant filter width.
+We apply spatial filtering to a turbulent pipe flow simulation dataset and assess the effect on the local structure of $\Pi$.
+While the mean energy flux profile at each wall-normal distance is qualitatively robust across kernels, we observe significant differences in the intensity and spatial distribution of localised $\Pi$ events.
+Correlations between typical flow structures in the buffer layer (streaks, vortices, and Q-events) and regions of forward/backward transfer in the instantaneous $\Pi$ field differ markedly between kernel types.
+Cross-correlations appear strongly upstream--downstream symmetric when using the sharp spectral kernel, but asymmetric for the Gaussian and box kernels.
+For the Gaussian and box kernels $\Pi$ events tend to localise along the inclined meander of streaks, while they are centred on top of the streaks for the sharp spectral kernel.
+Moreover, using the sharp spectral kernel, we observe a coincidence of backward scatter and fluid transport away from the wall ($Q_1$), which does not appear with the Gaussian and box kernels.
+All kernels, however, predict backward scatter directly downstream of $Q_1$ events.
+The results suggest that interpretations of inter-scale energy flux based on sharp spectral scale separation should be treated with caution, since such kernels act non-local in physical space, whereas $\Pi$ events are inherently localised.
+Our python post-processing tool \eflux for scale separation and energy flux analysis in pipe flows is freely available and readily adaptable to other flow configurations and filter widths.

 \keywords{Inter-scale energy transfer, Scale separation, Wall-bounded turbulence, Pipe flow, Direct numerical simulation (DNS).}